 Sunscreen: The Silent Killer of Coral Reefs

-Millions of people around the world rely on coral reefs, and they are dying.
+According to the National Oceanic and Atmospheric Administration (NOAA), over half a billion people depend on reefs for food, income, and protection.
+But the fact of the matter is, they are dying.
 While increasing temperatures is one of the leading causes, your sunscreen isn’t far behind.

 Coral reef tourism has been dubbed the “poster child” of nature-based tourism and is estimated to rake in around US$36 billion each year.
 From the Maldives to Fiji and across the world to Belize—the well-being of more than 70 economies worldwide significantly depend on local reefs.